Basilica of the Sacred Heart of Jesus (Atlanta): Late 20th century

 In 1961, the exterior of the church was refaced.
-Several years later, on September 5, 1965, the church returned to the administration of the Archdiocese of Atlanta as the Marist Fathers refocused their efforts in the city on operating the Our Lady of the Assumption parish.
-After about a year of negotiations between the Marists and the archdiocese, this transfer was finalized on September 5, 1966.
-On May 13, 1976, the church was added to the National Register of Historic Places.
+Several years later, on September 5 1965, the church returned to the administration of the Archdiocese of Atlanta as the Marist Fathers refocused their efforts in the city on operating the Our Lady of the Assumption parish.
+After about a year of negotiations between the Marists and the archdiocese, this transfer was finalized on September 5 1966.
+On May 13 1976, the church was added to the National Register of Historic Places, a federal list of historic sites in the United States.
 Through the 1970s and 1980s, the area surrounding the church went through a period of decline, and there were concerns that the church might close.
 However, the church continued to operate, and it saw several renovation and construction projects during this time, including the completion of a new rectory in 1977 and an extensive interior renovation that commenced in 1978.
 During this renovation, the church was the target of an arson attack that damaged its basement, but the rest of the church was relatively unharmed, and the damages were repaired shortly thereafter.
-On April 10, 1990, the government of Atlanta declared the church a Landmark Building.
-On June 12, 1995, Mother Teresa visited the church during a trip to Atlanta and partook in Mass while there.
-Several years later, the church celebrated its 100th anniversary with a Mass on May 3, 1998.
+On April 10, 1990, the government of Atlanta declared the church a Landmark Building, a designation to promote historic preservation in the city.
+On June 12, 1995, Mother Teresa visited the church during a trip to Atlanta and took Mass while there.
+Several years later, the church celebrated its 100th anniversary with a Mass on May 3 1998.

 Elevation to a minor basilica

 By 2010, the church had seen a large growth in its congregation over the past several years and had a membership of about 1,300 families.
-That same year, the church received the designation of minor basilica from the Dicastery for Divine Worship and the Discipline of the Sacraments.
+That same year, the church received the designation of minor basilica from the Dicastery for Divine Worship and the Discipline of the Sacraments, giving the church certain privileges not held by regular churches.
 The idea for petitioning the organization for this status had been floated about ten years prior by the church's pastor, but no work was carried out for this goal until about 2007.
 The pastor then made a request to the archbishop of Atlanta, who approved it and forwarded it to the United States Conference of Catholic Bishops, who further forwarded it to the Catholic Church's administration in the Holy See.
 The title was granted on February 22, making it the 67th basilica in the United States and the first in both the archdiocese and the state.
 Today, the building is one of the few remaining structures in the area that was built around the turn of the 20th century, and the parish is one of the oldest operating in the archdiocese.